-If you wish to complain about an IMA approved DRO intermediary, please use this link .
+If you wish to complain about an IMA approved DRO intermediary, email us at email@example.com.

-Only IMA members can apply to the IMA to become a DRO intermediary
+Only IMA Associate and Accredited members can apply to the IMA to become a DRO intermediary.

-If you are an IMA member and wish to apply to become a DRO intermediary, click here to find out more about our application process and to make your application.
+If you are an IMA member and wish to apply to become a DRO intermediary, click here to find out full details and to download an application form.